The Real Housewives of Cheshire

 The Real Housewives of Cheshire (abbreviated RHOCheshire) is a British reality television programme that premiered on ITVBe on 12 January 2015.
-Developed as the first British instalment in The Real Housewives franchise, it has aired 18 series and focuses on the personal and professional lives of several women living in or around Cheshire, England.
+Developed as the first British instalment in The Real Housewives franchise, it has aired 19 series and focuses on the personal and professional lives of several women living in or around Cheshire, England.

-The current cast consists of Lauren Simon, Seema Malhotra, Rachel Lugo, Lystra Adams, Sheena Lynch, Paige Chohan and Ellie Egar.
-Nermina Pieters-Mekic serve as friend of the housewives.
+The current cast for Series 19 consists of Ampika Pickston, Lauren Simon, Seema Malhotra, Rachel Lugo, Sheena Lynch and Paige Chohan.

-Overview and casting
+Overview and production

 Series 1–4

 On 22 September 2014, ITV announced the cast for Britain's first Real Housewives instalment, The Real Housewives of Cheshire.
 Starring Ampika Pickston, Dawn Ward, Lauren Simon, Leanne Brown, Magali Gorré and Tanya Bardsley, the series follows the cast's intertwining and fast lives in the rich communities of Cheshire and Greater Manchester.
 ITV had planned to profile the glamorous denizens of London's Knightsbridge in the series, but ITV bosses said "their homes weren't quite big enough..", and so Cheshire was chosen.

 After the success of the first series, with the premiere becoming ITVBe's second highest rated programme ever behind The Only Way Is Essex, on 27 April 2015, it was announced that a second series had been commissioned, with filming to begin in May 2015.
 The second series aired from 7 September 2015 to 9 November 2015, with the cast from the first series all returning.

 On 1 March 2016, it was announced that Gorré would be departing the series, although a return in future was not ruled out.
 Three days later, the network announced that Ward, Simon, Pickston, Brown and Bardsley would all be returning for a third series along with three new wives, Missé Beqiri, Seema Malhotra and Stacey Forsey.
 The third series premiered on 4 April 2016.
 Three weeks later, Bardsley confirmed that the third series would have a reunion show, a first since the show's inception.
 On 19 May 2016, it was announced that Irish television presenter, Brian Dowling, would be hosting the reunion show.
 The reunion was filmed at Peckforton Castle in Cheshire in late May and aired on 13 June 2016, concluding the third series.

 On 8 June 2016, a week before the airing of the reunion for the third series, it was announced that the show would be returning for a fourth series.
 It was also revealed that all the housewives from the third series would be returning.
 Filming for the fourth series commenced on 1 July 2016 and the following month, a small teaser was broadcast on ITVBe that revealed the fourth series would premiere on 5 September 2016.
 The fourth series' reunion was filmed at the same location as the third series' reunion, at Peckforton Castle in Cheshire.
 The reunion aired on 8 November 2016.